MatthewWinnan/zmk-config-facehugger/README.md

 If you can freeze the manifest then it is possible to run `west2nix` to produce the needed `west2nix.toml` file which can then be ingested by west2nix.

 Next create a build config under `nix/packages/<board_name>`.
 Typically one would need to include two, one for the left and another for the right side.
 Non split keyboards only need one and as such you can just have a central one.
 Here there is no convention, just make it reasonable.

 Use the included build configs for examples.

 Add the final build configs to `nix/packages/default.nix` and then one can build it with `nix build .#<build_name>`.
 The final .uf2 file will be located in the symlinked results/ directory.
 This is directly references into the nix store, as such this can be used within other hooks and or derivations to perform automatic renaming, group building, flashing and so forth.

 ## Supported Boards
 - The [Kyria](https://docs.splitkb.com/product-guides/kyria) revision 3.
 - Modified hand wired [TOTEM](https://github.com/GEIGEIGEIST/TOTEM) keyboard called the [TIE-TEM](https://github.com/MatthewWinnan/TIE-TEM).

-## Additional features
+## Additional Flake features

 I have included the [Alejandra](https://github.com/kamadorueda/alejandra) nix formatter.
 To format any nix code simply use `nix fmt` within the flake directory.
 You can further define what needs to be formatted.
 Simply run `nix fmt --help` for additional commands.

+## Special Thanks
+- [urob](https://github.com/urob) for their amazing ZMK modules and helper configs.
+- [adisbladis](https://github.com/adisbladis) for their west2nix and zephyr-nix nix modules.